 Several months ago, in The Importance of Dental Care for Seniors, I talked about the common oral health problems seniors endure.
-While I talked about ways to prevent these problems, I failed to address what to do if you are already in the midst of it.
+While I talked about ways to prevent these problems, I didn’t address what to do if you’re already in the midst of it.
 Here, I’ll explain the common dental solutions used to cure these common oral health problems among seniors.

 Scaling and root planing is a deep-cleaning method to get rid of the tartar and rough spots above and below the gum line.
 However, there are some situations where this may not be sufficient to get rid of gum disease.
 In those instances, a laser may be used to remove the tartar and plaque.

-Additionally, if those methods do not get rid of your gum disease, flap surgery and bone and tissue grafts may be your next step.
+Additionally, if those methods don’t get rid of your gum disease, flap surgery and bone and tissue grafts may be your next step.
 For flap surgery, the gums have to be lifted back and the tartar removed.
 The gums are then stitched back into place.
 Following flap surgery, your periodontist or dentist may recommend bone and tissue grafts to replace any bone or tissue lost to periodontitis.
-Gum disease is not something you want to endure, but if you do, you sure don’t want to endure it for long.
+Gum disease isn’t something you want to endure, but if you do, you sure don’t want to endure it for long.

 As with any darkened or stained teeth, teeth-whitening is your solution, along with eating and drinking more nutritious foods and drinks.
 While over-the-counter teeth-whitening kits can be used, seeking this procedure from your dentist will be much more effective, especially if you have dark stains on your teeth.

 3. Root Decay Needs a Root Canal